teambank/easycredit-plugin-magento-2/README.md

 This extension aims to be as compatible as possible with current, future versions of Magento 2.
 This version is tested with:

-* Magento 2.3.x
 * Magento 2.4.x

 Earlier versions of Magento 2 may work, but are not actively tested anymore.
+For earlier versions of Magento or PHP < 7.4 based systems please try to use v1.3.10.

 If you still have any problems, please open a ticket or contact [ratenkauf@easycredit.de](mailto:ratenkauf@easycredit.de).